thomaspernet/research-phd/README.md

 ## Results

 - difference-in-difference estimation
-  - The dependent variable is an indicator of quality measured for the firm’product’year.
   - Processing traders constitute the control group, because they cannot be eligible for VAT reimbursement
   - control for unobservable variables that do not vary over time and any other shock affecting the origin/destination of exports.
 - The role of VAT on quality